 The cost of the week-long Xingu package is:

-Included in your angling package at the Xingu is All charter flights and boat transfers / All necessary ground transfers in Brazil/ 6 days fishing, fully guided / 7 night, all inclusive: lodging, meals, and beverage / One overnight at the Hotel in Manaus on arrival / Guided- fishing with one pro fly fishing guide and two Indian guides per two anglers / Fishing licenses.
+All charter flights and boat transfers / All necessary ground transfers in Brazil / 6 days fishing, fully guided / 7 night, all inclusive: camp lodging, meals, and beverage / One overnight at the Juma Opera Hotel Manaus on arrival / Guided- fishing with one pro fly fishing guide and two Indian guides per two anglers / Fishing licenses.

-Not included in your angling package at Xingu are $400 Native Community Fee / International air fare / Brazilian visa / Tips and gratuities for camp staff and guides / Food and beverages in Manaus and private city tours / Airport departure tax / Satellite phone calls ($5/minute) / City tours in Manaus / Extra hotel overnights / Flies (we have an extensive selection of best flies at Camp - $10/each)
+International air fare / Brazilian visa (if applicable) / Tips and gratuities for camp staff and guides / Food and beverages in Manaus and private city tours / Airport departure tax / satellite phone calls

 The tax will be payable in cash in Brazil.
 This fee represents an important step in the continuing effort to protect our ability to continue to share this amazing and unique part of the world.